pupil-labs/pupil-docs/alpha-lab/neon-with-capture/index.md

-# Use the Neon Module With Pupil Capture
+# Use Neon with Pupil Capture

 It's possible to make recordings using Neon in Pupil Capture under MacOS and Linux.
 You can use the Neon module as if it was a Pupil Core headset by plugging it into your Computer and running Pupil Capture from [source](https://github.com/pupil-labs/pupil/tree/master).